 The funding round was led by Scale Venture Partners, with Partner Rory O’Driscoll joining the board of directors.
-Top Tier Capital Partners, Tyche Partners, ROBO Global Ventures, Translink, and McRock.
-Pritzker Group Venture Capital also participated in the round alongside existing investors.
+Top Tier Capital Partners, Tyche Partners, ROBO Global Ventures, Translink, McRock Capital, and Pritzker Group Venture Capital also participated in the round alongside existing investors.

 The labor problem